 ABCs: Art, Books, Connections

-11 am – noon, Ask About Art
+Ask About Art

 Eyes on Art Family Tour

 Second Saturdays for Families is funded by Aetna.
-Additional support provided by the J. Walton Bissell Foundation, Inc., The Ensworth Charitable Foundation, Bank of America, N.A., Trustee, the George A. & Grace L. Long Foundation, Bank of America, N.A., and Alan S. Parker, Esq., Trustees.
+Additional support is provided by the J. Walton Bissell Foundation, the Ensworth Charitable Foundation, and the George A. and Grace L. Long Foundation, Bank of America, N.A. and Alan S. Parker, Co-Trustees.
 Program supplies are generously donated by S&S Worldwide.

 Enjoy fascinating conversation about dining customs across cultures with culinary historian Jessica Harris, designer Thomas Jayne, educator David Dangremond, and curator Brandy Culp.
 In conjunction with the exhibition Savor.